Ph.D. Candidate · INRIA Nord Europe

 About

 I am a third-year Ph.D. candidate at INRIA Nord Europe in Lille, France, supervised by Valeria Loscri and co-supervised by Abderrahim Benslimane (University of Avignon).
-My thesis investigates trust-based approaches in multi-technology Industrial Internet of Things.
+My thesis investigates machine learning for security in multi-technology Industrial Internet of Things.

 My work sits at the intersection of cybersecurity, machine learning, and network systems.
 I explore how ML can enhance trust management, detect adversarial attacks on physical-layer sensors, and build resilient security frameworks for industrial networks.
 This spans theoretical modeling (Markov chains, stochastic optimization, statistical learning) and hands-on experimentation with real hardware including LiDAR sensors, WiFi CSI, and embedded platforms.